erhurunp/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task Nine - Script to set permissions as -rwxr-x-wx Task Ten - Script that copies file permissions to another file Task Eleven - Script to add execute permissions to directories
+Task Nine - Script to set permissions as -rwxr-x-wx Task Ten - Script that copies file permissions to another file Task Eleven - Script to add execute permissions to directories Task Twelve - Script to create a new directory with specific permissions